MohanKumarYum/cookie-manager-js/README.md

 ## Usage

-After including the "cookie-manager.min.js", you will be able to user "CookieManager" object.
+After including the "cookie-manager.min.js", you will be able to use "CookieManager" object.

 You can also load "CookieManager" object in AMD, CommonJS or Node Modules